Elsayed91/taxi-data-pipeline/README.md

 https://lookerstudio.google.com/reporting/ccd9e11f-b634-4fa2-9d26-cf4f7079389f

+# Load the XGBoost model from the registry
+model = mlflow.xgboost.load_model("xgboost-predictor")

+# Fit the model to the training data, using the loaded model as the starting point for training
+model.fit(X_train, y_train, xgb_model=model.get_booster())

 ## **Testing**
 ### **Standard Unit Tests**
 - Most functions have unit tests attached, the ones that do not are ones based completely off 3rd party libraries (like great expectations)